 It goes on to state that “person supervising the welfare of a child” is defined as being ‘a person other than a parent or guardian that provides care, education, training or control of a child’.
 This means teachers, babysitters, or daycare providers can be charged with EWOC.
 Charges can be brought against parents for punishing their children, should the punishment result in physical or psychological harm; these charges are sometimes simply referred to as ‘child abuse’.

 Because the statute is so broad and vague your intentions don’t matter.
 Which is to say, ‘I didn’t mean to expose the child to the thing that hurt them’ isn’t a sufficient defense.
 Many believe that child endangerment is only deliberate acts of child endangerment.
 But it can also include things like failing to secure a car seat or leaving the child unsupervised in an area deemed unsafe (like a bathtub).
 EWOC can be thought of as either causing harm or failing to prevent harm.

 In most cases, EWOC is treated as a first-degree misdemeanor.
 In the summer of 2017, Governor Tom Wolf passed a law stating that it will be considered a third-degree felony if the defendant’s actions create a significant risk of death or serious bodily harm.
 If there’s a pattern of conduct found then it is to be considered a second-degree felony.
 Additionally, the grading is increased one level for children under six.
 This law also advises judges to consider ordering counseling for anyone convicted of the charges.

 The Best in the Business

 Are you facing charges of child endangerment?
 If so, contact Brennan Law Offices today.
-We practice criminal law exclusively, which is one of the many reasons we’re the best criminal defense Philadelphia has to offer.
-As domestic violence lawyers in Philadelphia, we won’t rest until you receive the justice you deserve.
+We practice criminal law exclusively, which is one of the many reasons we’re the best criminal lawyers Philadelphia has to offer.
+As domestic violence lawyers, we won’t rest until you receive the justice you deserve.